Arlen0615/DRL-AutonomousVehicles/README.md

 ### To train the virtual car:

 1. Configure AirSim's configuration file (settings.json) to use the Car mode.
-A sample settings.json is provided in this repository.
+Two sample settings.json file are provided in this repository for starting AirSim in either the Car or the MultiRotor mode.
 1. Start the AirSim Neighborhood environment.
 1. Start the training: execute **python3 gocar.py**.
 At this point you should see the car begin to train in realtime, starting with running into things very quickly, but should exhibit reasonable (but not perfect) baheavior in 800 episodes or so.